Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations

 \subsection{Framework Configuration}

-We suggest the framework presented in Figure~\ref{fig:FrameworkConfiguration} for the scenario of a private conversation between two parties described above.
+We propose the framework presented in \fig{FrameworkConfiguration} for the scenario of a private conversation between two parties described above.
 The Speaker uses the knowledge he/she has on the Eavesdropper's system to craft a UAP that can fool the ASR model.
 In addition, the Speaker uses a trusted external device as the input device (i.e., microphone) for his/her endpoint.
 During voice acquisition, the TED adds the UAP to the audio signal, and the perturbed audio is sent as digital audio input to the Speaker’s endpoint.
 As a result, all of the audio signals that pass through the Speaker’s computer contain the perturbation.
-The Speaker uses a third party VoIP application to communicate with the Listener.
+The Speaker uses a third-party VoIP application to communicate with the Listener.
 The Listener can understand the content of the perturbed audio, even though there is some audible noise in the conversation.
 We assume that some or all of the audio signals are automatically collected by the Eavesdropper’s system.
-Those audio samples are fed to an ASR model, and the output transcript is fed to a topic detector that searches for topics of interest in the conversation.
-However, because the UAP has been added to the digital audio signal before it was sent to the Speaker's endpoint, the ASR model produces an incorrect transcript of the audio.
+Those audio samples are fed to an ASR model, and the transcript produced is fed to a topic detector that searches for topics of interest in the conversation.
+If the topic detector's confidence in its prediction is higher than a predefined threshold, the system raises an alert that informs the Eavesdropper to manually check the conversation.
+However, because the UAP was added to the digital audio signal before it was sent to the Speaker's endpoint, the ASR model produces an incorrect transcript of the audio.
 As a result, the topic detector does not receive the correct transcript and thus fails to raise an alert on the conversation's topic.